PopcornData/shaw-scraper/README.md

 ### Installation

-1. Clone the repo and navigate to it
+1. Clone the repo and navigate to the correct folder
 ```
 git clone https://github.com/PopcornData/shaw-scraper.git
 ```